-If a dog eats a couple of pecans, it doesn’t necessarily warrant an emergency trip to the vet.
-It also depends on the size of the dog.
-You may want to observe your dog for symptoms of gastric upset which can include vomiting and diarrhea.
-If these symptoms persist for more than a couple of hours, then you should contact your vet immediately as this can lead to dehydration.
+If a dog eats a couple of pecans, it doesn’t necessarily warrant an emergency trip to the vet, especially if you have a large dog.
+You may want to observe your dog for symptoms of GI issues, like vomiting or diarrhea.
+If these symptoms persist for more than a couple of hours, then you should contact your vet immediately, as this can lead to dehydration.

 Black walnuts, macadamia nuts, and pecans are especially toxic to dogs — but most nuts aren’t good for pets due to their high fat content.
 Peanuts, cashews, and almonds are safe nuts for dogs, but still shouldn’t be given in high doses due to the fat content in each.
 Additionally, all kinds of salted nuts should be avoided because of the high sodium content.
 Peanut butter can be a good snack in small amounts, as long as it doesn’t contain artificial sweeteners like xylitol.

 Can pecans kill dogs?